nosratifarhad/AutoMapper_Extension/README.md

 }

 ```
-### if do you not want to use "AutoMapper" ! you can map manual entitys .
+### if do you not want to use "AutoMapper" ! you can map manual entitys . like this

 ```csharp